Transmission electron microscopy (TEM) involves a beam of high-energy electrons passing through a thin sample, typically about 100nm thick.

 EFTEM involves selecting a range of energy-losses from an EEL spectrum and turning them back into an image.
 High intensity in this image corresponds to regions generating high signals in that energy range.
 By selecting energies corresponding to characteristic element signals, and removing the background, it is possible to obtain element distribution images or maps.

-STEM imaging involves scanning a small, focussed electron beam across the sample (similar to SEM).
+STEM imaging involves scanning a small, focused electron beam across the sample (similar to SEM).
 Detectors count the electrons transmitted through the sample, building up an image of the sample point by point as the beam is scanned.
 Bright field (BF) images are obtained by collecting electrons scattered through small angles.
 High-angle annular dark-field (HAADF) images are obtained by collecting the electrons scattered through large angles and provide information on mass variations in the sample (also called Z-contrast imaging).